braineatingmachines/braineatingmachines.github.io/pages/info/seasonal-camp-guide.md

 ---

-## Questions About Summer Camp?
+## Questions About Seasonal Camp?

-If you have questions about summer camp operations or need to discuss special accommodations for your child, please contact us:
+If you have questions about seasonal camp operations or need to discuss special accommodations for your child, please contact us:

 **Email:** [contact@braineatingmachines.com](mailto:contact@braineatingmachines.com)